TobiasTheViking/flickrannex/README.md

 ## Unencrypted mode
 The photo name on flickr is currently the GPGHMACSHA1 version.

-The real name of the picture will be in the description.

 ## Encrypted mode
 The current version base64 encodes all the data, which results in ~35% larger filesize.